sjml/dungen/docs/notes.md

         - "Dwarves tunnel into chamber containing plague."
         - "Adventurers come into territory owned by demons."
 5. Design and implement agents/entities
+    - (update primordial wandering monster to be agent)
     - individuals
         - attributes
         - ascribe agency to actions